Hearthstone in esports: 2017

 The 2017 Hearthstone World Championship is the fourth year of the Hearthstone World Championship.
 Breaking from the tradition of previous years, the 2017 Hearthstone World Championship took place in January 2018 in Amsterdam, Netherlands, instead of during BlizzCon near the end of the year.
 The winner was Chen "Tom60229" WeiLin from Taiwan, who defeated Frank "Fr0zen" Zhang to earn the top prize of US$250,000.

 2018

-The 2018 Hearthstone World Championship will be the Hearthstone Championship Tour's final event and was held in April 2019 in Taipei, Taiwan with a $1 million prize pool.
-The fifth Hearthstone World Championship winner was Norwegian Casper "Hunterace" Notto that received $250,000.
+During the 2018 Hearthstone World Championship in Taipei, Taiwan it was announced that the 2019 World Championship would be held in April 2019 in the same city with a $1 million prize pool.

 2019

 Blizzard is replacing the previously used tour system with three variations of a single class deck called "Specialist".
 More than $4 million will be available in the prize pool.
 Blizzard will hold the first tournaments primarily online and will be region-locked.
 The winners will go on to compete in the live global tournaments throughout 2019.
 The fifth Hearthstone World Championship took place in April 2019 and was held in Taipei; the winner was Norwegian Casper "Hunterace" Notto that received $250,000.

 Grandmasters Season 2 will remove the Specialist format used in Season 1.
 Instead, players will bring four decks, each from a different class.
 Before the match begins, each player chooses a deck to "shield", which means the other player cannot ban it.
 Then each player will ban one deck from the opponent.
 If a player wins with a deck, then the next match another deck must be played.
 If a player loses, then they can replay the deck.

 In October 2019, Blizzard announced it would ban a player for one year from competing and forfeited all of his winnings earned during Season 2 because he spoke in support of the 2019–20 Hong Kong protests during a tournament interview, which violated the rule against promoting a political stance during a broadcast.
 A few days later, Blizzard revised its decision so it gave back the prize money and reduced the suspension to six months.

 The sixth Hearthstone World Championship winner was Chinese Xiaomeng "VKLiooon" Li, who lives in China that received $200,000; VKLiooon was also the first woman to win a Hearthstone world championship and to win a BlizzCon tournament.